 - Has listed youth and women groups within it

 There is no deadline, it is a revolving fund.

 The loan does not attract interest

-Six months grace period and two years from the expiry of the grace period
+Six months grace period and twenty-four months from the expiry of the grace period

 There is no maximum number of members in a group